 As films are accepted for the festival throughout the year, they will be listed below alphabetically.
-The final schedule will be posted no later than two weeks before the festival.
+The final list of films and complete schedule will be posted no later than two weeks before the festival.

 IT'S A MESS

 A homeless man (Vincent D'Onofrio) with a troubled past...two young sisters with a dark secret...part modern day fairytale, part ode to the solitud of New York City night.
 It's A Mess is a study of the loneliness that comes from knowing that in this "civilized" world, innocence and evil are separated by a time that dissipates after sunset.

 Co-written and Directed by award winning filmmaker Frank Prinzi and starring Emmy Award winner Vincent D'Onofrio, It's A Mess is a beautifully dark fantasy with themes that are all too real - lonely, damaged and defeated people searching for any morsel of compassion and meaning in life.

 Magnolia & Clementine

 Most of her brilliant ideas end up in the bathroom trash, deleted or left unfinished - all thanks to her wonky computer that crashes at the most inconvenient times.
 Struggling writer "Her" tosses out a story that gets turned into a successful published piece of work ...just not by "Her".

 Frustrated and jealous, she heads to a local coffee shop for a change of scenery to work...and sees some unexpeted familiar faces.